Many More Maps

 That’s why I recommend joining this guided walking tour, which is run by a Cambridge University graduate.
 The tour lasts 90 minutes, includes your entry tickets to both colleges (as well as a guided walking tour of the surrounding areas) and a guide who has been there and knows everything there is to know about the colleges!

-You can ask them anything, from the history of the colleges, to what life is like as a student, and they will be happy to share their knowledge with you.
+You can ask your guide anything, from the history of the colleges, to what life is like as a student, and they will be happy to share their knowledge with you.

 Stop 4 – The Corpus Clock